 And here’s where the story finally gets interesting.
 Berney burned through the couple’s cash quite quickly and needed a new sucker to milk dry.
 He set his sights on someone he knew well – Pauline Goebel.

 He wove a fanciful tale that took advantage of the fact mankind was still Earthbound.
-Having never placed a man in space and with little known about other planets, incredible stories about UFO’s, Martians, and other aliens filled the public’s imagination.
+Having never placed a man in space and with little known about other planets, incredible stories about UFOs, Martians, and other aliens filled the public’s imagination.

-While we now know that Berney was down in Delaware that previous January defrauding the McCarty’s, he told Pauline in the strictest confidence that he was really on a top secret mission.
+While we now know that Berney was down in Delaware that previous January defrauding the McCarty’s, he told Pauline in the strictest confidence that he was really on a top-secret mission.
 It was so secret that only the White House, the top executives at Westinghouse, and a few government top officials were in the know.
 In revealing this information to Pauline, he warned her that she couldn’t reveal what she knew to anyone.

 Instead of going to Delaware, the government had flown Berney and the Westinghouse officials to a military base in Houston, Texas.
-The group first walked through a series of buildings before emerging out on to an airstrip.
+The group first walked through a series of buildings before emerging out onto an airstrip.
 And what they saw there was beyond belief.
 It was a humongous bell-shaped flying saucer that Berney estimated was about 100 feet (30 meters) in diameter and 30 to 40 feet (9 to 12 meters) tall.
 Berney told Pauline that “because of the high regard which officials of the Federal Government have for me, I was asked to enter first.”

-He added, “Inside the saucer I heard a voice.
+He added, “Inside the saucer, I heard a voice.
 The voice said that I had been chosen as the representative of Earth for the planet Venus.
 After a brief conversation, the voice became a visible blue glow – and the blue glow suddenly changed into the form of a human being.”

 This interplanetary traveler introduced himself as Prince Uccelles and told Berney that his planet wished to establish a relationship with the United States and share their technological advances with us.
 Their only requirement was that it all be kept a secret.

 Berney, along with the head honchos at Westinghouse, then flew back to Pittsburgh and Berney checked himself into a hotel.
-That evening, Prince Uccelles – who claimed to be 600 years old – once again magically appeared and told him of a machine that his people had invented: a “Modulator” to extract energy from the atmosphere back on Venus.
+That evening, Prince Uccelles – who claimed to be 600 years old – once again magically appeared and told him of the machine that his people had invented: a “Modulator” to extract energy from the atmosphere back on Venus.

 But now that fantastical machine could do so much more than when he ripped off that Delaware couple.
 Now it could “softly lift and lower millions of tons in a fraction of a second.
 It can propel planes and space ships at the speed of light – or hold them motionless in the sky.
 It produces a power potential far greater than anything your atomic energy can contrive.”